CryptominerPaul/Graviex_trading_bot/README.md

 ```
 add # to the ``buy_response = create_buy_order()`` line of code to stop the bot order from being placed

-To start Bot in terminial:
+To start Bot in Terminal:
 1. `screen -S Graviex Bot file`
 2. start bot
 ```python3 Graviex_bot```